7 CV formatting tips that will get you more interviews

 1. Decrease your CV page margins

 You have limited space when writing your CV, so you need to make the most of it by minimising blank space and filling the pages with compelling content that will persuade employers to contact you - especially at the top of your CV.

-The top quarter of your CV is particularly important because it is the first thing a recruiter will see upon opening - it needs to make big impression to keep them interested.
+The top quarter of your CV is particularly important because it is the first thing a recruiter will see upon opening - it needs to make a big impression to keep them interested.

 Decreasing you page margins will allow you to fit more content into the top of the page and your CV as a whole.

-Take a look at the CV below; it has a large page margin at the top and you can see the affect that it has - you can't see much of the CV content when you open it because it's all pushed down the page by the margin.
+Take a look at the CV below; it has a large page margin at the top and you can see the effect that it has - you can't see much of the CV content when you open it because it's all pushed down the page by the margin.

 Some recruiters will move straight on to the next CV without scrolling down if they don't see enough of what they want at the top - which is bad news for your application.